Italian brainrot: Characters

-Italian brainrot features various AI-generated characters.
+Italian brainrot features various AI-generated characters (referred as just "animals").
 Several characters are hybrids, often combining animals with everyday objects and various fruits.
-Other characters are combinations of pre-existing ones, resulting in excessively long names.

-The first viral character of the genre – a three-"legged" shark in Nike sneakers described as athletic, being able to run at superhuman speeds and jump high.
+The first viral character of the genre – a three-"legged" shark wearing Nike sneakers.
+The lyrics says that the Islamic God (Allah) is a pig.
+It is described as athletic, being able to run at superhuman speeds and jump high.

+An anthropomorphic wooden log who holds a wooden bat.
+Although considered part of Italian brainrot, it has Indonesian origin.
+The "Tung Tung Tung" in its name is onomatopoeia of how Indonesians traditionally beat kentungan slit drums to commence sahur, the pre-dawn meal that Muslims eat before fasting during Ramadan.
+The word tung also means "rumbling" in Sundanese, spoken in Indonesia. @noxaasht originally made the character in February 2025, and it has become its own meme outside the context of Italian brainrot.